-- Preheat oven to 425 degrees and lightly butter a 9x13 baking dish.
+- Preheat oven to 425 degrees Fahrenheit and lightly butter a 9x13 baking dish.
 Set aside.

 - In a large bowl, combine your dry ingredients: Cornmeal, flour, sugar, baking powder, salt, and baking soda.
 Whisk to remove any lumps.

-- Add buttermilk and eggs, whisk to combine.
+- Add buttermilk and eggs, whisking to combine.
 Add melted butter and whisk to combine.

 - Allow cornbread to cool completely in the pan, then gently crumble into a large bowl.

 - Lightly butter a 9x13 baking dish and set aside.

 - In a saute pan over medium heat, melt butter.
 Once hot, add celery and onion and cook until browned and fragrant, about 5 minutes.
 Add sage, stir, and cook for 1 additional minute.

 - Pour vegetables into a large bowl with crumbled cornbread.
 Add remaining ingredients: breadcrumbs, chicken broth, eggs, and pepper.
 Gently stir together until evenly combined.